SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 ..
 TODO: If and when Dave includes a section about this in the Guide,
     provide a link to the relevant section.
 Possibly link to Anna and Jacks guide too.

+``UIApplicationMain``
+    Apply this attribute to the app delegate class.
+    Using this attribute is equivalent to calling the ``UIApplicationMain`` function.
+    If you use this attribute,
+    omit the ``main`` function and the ``main.swift`` file.

+..
+TODO: Replace the code voice above with the following:
+   `UIApplicationMain <//apple_ref/c/func/UIApplicationMain>`_ function.
+   Blocked by <rdar://problem/17682758> RST: Add support for uAPI links.

 .. _Attributes_DeclarationAttributesUsedByInterfaceBuilder: